tsmith512/callboard/README.md

     because that's how mobile browsers work.
 If they kept running stuff constantly, your battery would die even faster. ;)
 - The countdowns and timers are based on the time
-  _as it is set on the computer/device you're using:_
+  _as it is set on the computer/device you're using._
-  - Hence my joking that I run my shows on "Verizon Standard Time"
+  - Hence my comment about running shows on "Verizon Standard Time"
   - This also means that there may be differences of a few seconds between different devices.

-## Support

-If it isn't working, you probably have a formatting or punctuation problem ("syntax error") in the `calls.js` file.
-In a future version, I'm hoping to build a generator to build that file visually so you don't have to futz with any code.

-I cannot promise to support the whole world with this singlehandedly, but if you need some assistance, and I am able, reach out to me on [Twitter][TW] or [file an issue on this project at GitHub][GHI] (if you have a GitHub account).
+- It will not work offline.
+  - You need to have a connection to the place it is hosted to load the page, but after that, it'll keep running.
+- Midnight is a problem.
+  - Callboard doesn't think about days, just hours.
+So an 11:30pm event would happen "tonight," but something that is scheduled for an hour later at 12:30am would have "already happened this morning," according to the page.
+  - If this affects you before I fix it, just reload the page at midnight.

 [IMAGE]: gfx/callboard.jpg
 [4K]: http://www.fourkitchens.com